Skip to content

 Juicy Chemistry Hemp, Tea Tree & Neem Organic Face Wash

-A face wash for acne-prone skin that is nourishing and made with saponified oils. it is well-suited for oily skin types as it helps balance sebum levels.
+Designed specifically for acne-prone skin, this face wash is nourishing and crafted with saponified oils.
+It is particularly beneficial for oily skin types as it aids in balancing sebum production.

 Juicy Chemistry Australian Tea Tree & Basil Water Toner

-An extremely hydrating and soothing toner mist that helps prevents acne and calm inflammations.
+An exceptionally hydrating and calming toner mist that helps to prevent acne and soothe inflammation.

 Juicy Chemistry Cold Pressed Hemp Seed Carrier Oil

-A non-comedogenic oil is a great moisturizer for acne-prone skin.
-It is rich in vitamins, minerals, and antioxidants that help maintain overall skin health.
+This non-comedogenic oil serves as an excellent moisturizer for acne-prone skin.
+It is packed with vitamins, minerals, and antioxidants that contribute to overall skin wellness.

-You can also use the Juicy Chemistry Frankincense & Hemp Facial Oil as a spot treatment.
+Additionally, you can utilize the Juicy Chemistry Frankincense & Hemp Facial Oil as a targeted spot treatment.

 Juicy Chemistry BHA Clarifying Serum

-A potent serum with cellular extracts of willow bark, white tea and turmeric which controls and prevents bacterial growth and inflammation related to acne.
+A powerful serum containing cellular extracts from willow bark, white tea, and turmeric, which effectively controls and prevents bacterial growth and inflammation associated with acne.

-Juicy Chemistry Products for Dry, Acne-Prone Skincare Routine
+Juicy Chemistry Products for Skincare Routine Targeting Dry, Acne-Prone Skin

 Juicy Chemistry Papaya, Apricot & Mandarin Cold Pressed Soap